kyma-project/test-infra/docs/prow/how-to_use_tekton-pipelines-in-prow.md

 Although Tekton Pipelines provide a much more complex solution for building pipelines, it still has some drawbacks:
 * YAMLs get utterly cluttered with complex configuration fields
 * Understanding pipelines requires good knowledge of Tekton and its resources
-* As Tasks work as separate Pods, this will generate an increased load on the K8s cluster, thus increasing the cost
+* As tasks work as separate Pods, this will generate an increased load on the K8s cluster, thus increasing the cost
 * Pipelines can be marginally slower to build and define than simple ProwJobs

 If you want to build your pipeline with Tekton, consider the following: